Generalized Uncertainty Principle for Entangled States of Two Identical Particles: Introduction

 \section{Introduction}

-\h Amongst the (many) new concepts introduced by the quantum mechanics, the quantum entanglement \cite{Horodecki:2009,Brody} is one that, probably, more contradicts our common sense.
-Although, in the beginning, the quantum entanglement were only associated to theoretical aspects of quantum mechanics, specially those related to the non-locality or the complementarity (hidden variables) \cite{EPR:1935}, nowadays it is a key component of the applications and experiments on quantum information, quantum computation and quantum teleportation \cite{Nielsen:2002,Nielsen:2010}.
+Amongst the (many) new concepts introduced by the quantum mechanics, the quantum entanglement \cite{Horodecki:2009,Brody} is one that, probably, more contradicts our common sense.
+Although in the beginning the quantum entanglement were only associated to theoretical aspects of the quantum mechanics, specially those related to the non-locality or the complementarity (hidden variables) \cite{EPR:1935}, nowadays it is a key component of the applications and experiments on quantum information, quantum computation and quantum teleportation \cite{Nielsen:2002,Nielsen:2010}.

 The uncertainty principle is one of the fundamental cornerstones of the quantum mechanics.
 Nevertheless, it is a principle: its correct form can not be proven.
-That opens the way to the possibility that its canonical form, described by the Heisenberg's uncertainty principle (HUP), can be generalized\footnote{For more information on generalization of the Heisenberg's uncertainty principle see \cite{konishi:1990,Maggiore1:1993,Maggiore2:1993,Maggiore:1994,Adler:1999,Scardigli:1999,Scardigli:2003,Vagenas:2009,Tawfik:2014,Scardigli:2015,Tawfik2:2015}.}.
-An example of the possible generalizations of HUP, whose origin can be traced back to quantum gravity, is given by introducing a non-zero minimal uncertainty in the measurement of position.
-That non-zero minimal uncertainty in position is, then, understood as a minimal-length scale, below which the necessary amount of energy to probe the position of a particle is so hight that it disturbs the space-time so that the concept of a length measurement loses its meaning.
+This opens the way to the possibility that its canonical form, described by the Heisenberg's uncertainty principle (HUP), can be generalized\footnote{For more information on generalization of the Heisenberg's uncertainty principle see Refs.~\cite{konishi:1990,Maggiore1:1993,Maggiore2:1993,Maggiore:1994,Adler:1999,Scardigli:1999,Scardigli:2003,Vagenas:2009,Tawfik:2014,Scardigli:2015,Tawfik2:2015}.}.
+Possible generalizations of the HUP, whose origin can be traced back to quantum gravity, are given by introducing a non-zero minimal uncertainty in the measurement of position.
+The non-zero minimal uncertainty in position is, therefore, understood as a minimal-length scale, below which the necessary amount of energy to probe the position of a particle is so hight that it disturbs the space-time so that the concept of a length measurement loses its meaning.
 Hence, theories searching to describe a quantum approach for gravity lead generally to the existence of a minimal length.
-In fact, a minimal length actually appears in almost all proposed theories of the quantum gravity.
+In fact, a minimal length actually appears in almost all proposed theories of quantum gravity.
 For this reason theories formulated in a minimal-length scenario are considered to be effective theories of quantum gravity \cite{Hossenfelder:2006,Kober1:2012,Nouicer1:2012,Ong2:2018}.